jbiss/erpnext_cloud-config/readme.md

 Initial login is User: Administator Password: <Administrator password for bench>

+I have tested restarting windows and noticed the multipass istance was taking a very long time to restart.
+I issued a multipass shell ERPNext-1 to connect to it.
+This seemed to speed up the porcess and the instance started within a few seconds.
+No need to restart any of the services in the instance as everything seemed to startup properly.

 ## Issues:
          1. still have not figured out the supervisorctl config -- still get warnings on this